ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 - : bool = true
 ```

 Operations on `bool` are provided by the [`Stdlib`](/api/Stdlib.html) and the [`Bool`](/api/Bool.html) modules.
 The conjunction “and” is written `&&` and disjunction “or” is written `\\`.
-Both are short-circuited, meaning that they don't evaluate their right argument if the value of the left one is sufficient to decide the value of the whole expression.
+Both are short-circuited, meaning that they don't evaluate the argument on the right if the left one's value is sufficient to decide the whole expression's value.

 #### Characters

 Values of type `char` correspond to the 256 symbols Latin-1 set.
-Character literals are surrounded by single quotes.
-Here is an example.
+Character literals are surrounded by single quotes, as shown below:
 ```ocaml
 # 'a';;
 - : char = 'a'